A Theoretical Survey on Foundation Models: Interpreting Inference Capabilities of Foundation Models

 Furthermore, regarding sparse linear models such as LASSO, under certain conditions, it can be demonstrated that with probability at least $1-\delta$ over the training instances, the solution $\hat{\theta}$ of the ERM problem, with input $x\in\mathbb{R}^d$, possessing $L=\mathcal{O}(1+d/n)$ layers, $M=2$ attention heads, $D^\prime=2d$, and $\sigma$ represents the standard deviation of the labels $y$ in the Gaussian prior of the in-context data distribution, ultimately achieves a smaller excess ICL risk, i.e.,

 \end{theorem} It is important to highlight that the theoretical result in Theorem \ref{theo_icl_3.3} of research \cite{bai2024transformers} deviates from the standard transformer architecture by substituting the softmax activation in the attention layers with a normalized ReLU function.
-This differs from the findings in Theorem \ref{theo_icl_3.2} of research \cite{wumany}, which adheres to the standard architecture.
+This differs from the findings in Theorem \ref{theo_icl_3.2} of research \cite{wu2023many}, which adheres to the standard architecture.
 Furthermore, \cite{lintransformers} also employs the standard transformer architecture with softmax activation, focusing on a more specific context involving sequential decision-making problems.
-It utilizes covering arguments to derive a generalization upper bound of $\mathcal{O}(1/\sqrt{n})$ for the average regret.
+It utilizes covering arguments, as demonstrated within the proof framework of Theorem \ref{theorem_chaining}, to derive a generalization upper bound of $\mathcal{O}(1/\sqrt{n})$ for the average regret.

-Additionally, under PAC-Bayes framework, \cite{zhang2023and} investigate the pretraining error and draw a link between the pretraining error and ICL regret.
-Their findings show that the total variation distance between the trained model and a reference model is bounded as follows: \begin{theorem}(Total Variation Distance \citep{zhang2023and}) Let $\mathbb{P}_\theta$ represent the probability distribution induced by the transformer with parameter $\theta$.
+Additionally, \cite{zhang2023and} investigate the pretraining error and establish a connection between the pretraining error and the ICL regret.
+Their technique primarily builds upon the PAC-Bayes proof framework we outlined for Theorem \ref{thm: pac bayesian}.
+Their findings demonstrate that the total variation distance between the trained model and a reference model is bounded as follows: \begin{theorem}(Total Variation Distance \cite{zhang2023and}) Let $\mathbb{P}_\theta$ represent the probability distribution induced by the transformer with parameter $\theta$.
 Additionally, the model $\mathbb{P}_{\hat{\theta}}$ is pretrained by the algorithm:

 Furthermore, they consider the realizable setting, where ground truth probability distribution $\mathbb{P}(\cdot \mid C_n)$ and $\mathbb{P}_{\theta^*}(\cdot \mid C_n)$ are consistent for some $\theta^* \in \Theta$.
 Then, with probability at least $1-\delta$, the following inequality holds: